LegacyLeap Logo

 Conclusion: Moving from Legacy Risk to Strategic Advantage

-Java modernization in 2025 isn’t a technology refresh—it’s a strategic repositioning for AI-enabled business capabilities.
+Java modernization in 2026 is a strategic repositioning for AI-enabled business capabilities.

 The modernization imperative is now clear: